Mimosa pudica is kind of like an entire natural pharmacy in a single plant.

 The presence and abundance of certain beneficial bacteria may aid your gut’s production of serotonin.
 If your gut microbiome is out of balance due to antibiotic use, parasites, or other factors, your production of serotonin could be reduced.
 (10)

 Focusing on parasite cleansing and gut repair with Mimosa pudica seed may help you get your gut health and mood back on track.
 (9)

-Mimosa pudica plant extracts may support mental health more directly.
+Mimosa pudica plant extracts may also support mental health more directly.
 When rats were given an extract made from the plant’s leaves, its benefits were comparable to two common antidepressant drugs.
 (11)

 4. Rich in Antioxidants

 The Mimosa pudica plant is high in antioxidants, which help stop the formation of damaging molecules called free radicals.
 Though the leaves contain the most antioxidants, some are also found in the plant’s stems and seeds.
 (12)

 Mimosa pudica contains phytochemicals and vitamins with antioxidant properties.
 It also contains superoxide dismutase.
 This is a powerful antioxidant also found in your body’s cells.
 However, its levels decline as you age.
 (13, 14)